The Theology of Talent

 Complete this operational review to test your mastery over the Bezalel principle and discipleship timelines before unlocking Module 3.

-Question 2: According to Daniel 6:4, what dual qualities shielded Daniel from the charges of his marketplace competitors?
+Question 6: According to the historical narrative of Daniel 6:4, what dual administrative qualities shielded Daniel from the political charges of his marketplace competitors?